 Platform: PlayStation 2, PlayStation 3

-The entire Grand Theft Auto franchise is centered around pulling off professional hits, robbing stores, and being kind of an asshole.
+The entire GTA franchise is centered around pulling off professional hits, robbing stores, and being kind of a jerk.
 The central characters in the fourth and fifth installment aren't completely bad dudes and are often left with difficult choices.
-But in Grand Theft Auto III, they didn't fill out the protagonist, Claude, so much as let you write his story.
+But in GTA III, they didn't fill out the protagonist, Claude, so much as let you write his story.
 He doesn't speak or make too many noises outside of a wayward grunt here and there whenever he gets run over.

 Developer: Rockstar North, Rockstar Vienna

 Platform: iPad, PlayStation 2, Microsoft Windows, Xbox, iPhone, + more

 Developer Radical released the open-world action adventure game Prototype in 2009, thinking that a cannibalistic scientist made for a good hero.
 But, any angry nerd that consumes humans and then shapeshifts into other people like a silly rip-off of John Carpenter's The Thing isn't so much a hero as someone you'd like to stay far away from.

 Ultimately, the developers recognized the evil leanings and so Protoype protagonist Alex Mercer played the villain in Prototype 2, by basically acting the exact same way.

 Rampage is an arcade classic.
 The concept is simple: You're a giant monkey, lizard, or wolf and your job is to climb buildings and beat them to rubble.
 Flying helicopters and planes come at you a la King Kong, and the only way to regain strength is to eat humans.
 Yes, after smushing cop cars into dust and playing ping pong with a commuter train, the only way to keep your path of destruction going is to eat helpless citizens of this terrifying world.

 Rampage is a lot darker than you remember it, but it's so much fun.